mstfdkmn/iRODS-Training/iRODs-Training-Bootcamp.md

 We can annotate files with so-called AVUs triples.
 These triples are added to a database and are searchable, e.g. you can ask the iRODS system give me all data (files and collections) whose author is "Alice" and which were created in 2016.

-First we will explore how to create these cues for which we can search later.
+First we will explore how to create these metadata for which we can search later.

 - Annotate a data file: